-Lemurs (from lemures or ghosts) are the most endangered mammals on the planet.
+Lemurs (from the word lemure, or ghost) are the most endangered mammals on the planet.
 The displaced primates are housed in captive breeding programs for research and to maintain diverse genetic populations, but even if their species is rehabilitated to adequate numbers in captivity they will not be able to return home.
 After 60 million years, Madagascar is no longer an option as 90% of their original forests are gone and deposits of mineral riches continue to be mined.
-Lemurians were queer prehistoric entities, occult imagined divine androgynes that went extinct along with the Atlanteans.
-The World Wildlife Fund’s latest report noted that the wildlife population has declined in half since 1972, an uncanny time period for the artists, culture and community lost to the AIDS crisis.
-By 2020 nearly two-thirds of wildlife may be lost to the planet and queer spaces face a similar fate.

 Written, Directed, Animated and Created by Clement Hil Goldberg